 West-leading Wild aim to avoid post-bye blues

+West-leading Wild aim to avoid post-bye blues The Western Conference-leading Minnesota Wild have been remarkably slump proof this season Check out this story on USATODAY.com: http://usat.ly/2m9lRse Minnesota Wild goalie Devan Dubnyk, second from left, smothers a shot by Chicago Blackhawks' Patrick Kane, right, during the second period of an NHL hockey game, Tuesday, Feb.
+21, 2017, in St. Paul, Minn.
 That's when the Western Conference leaders come back from their bye, the five-day gap on every team's schedule gained by the NHL Players Association as a concession for the new All-Star Game format.
-The league's current cumulative post-bye record is a woeful 4-12-4 with 10 teams, including the Wild, yet to test their ability to avoid coming back rusty.

 Add your comments below